jameshgrn/rulesofriveravulsion/README.md

 ### Contact

-For any questions or concerns, please contact Jake Gearon at jhgearon@iu.edu.
+For any questions or concerns, please contact James (Jake) Gearon at jhgearon@iu.edu.